Tanks of the United States: M3 light tank and M5 light tank

 The British Army was the first to use the M3 in combat.
 In November 1941, some 170 Stuarts took part in Operation Crusader, with poor results.

 Although the high losses suffered by Stuart-equipped units during the operation had more to do with better tactics and training of the enemy than superiority of enemy tanks in the North African campaign, the operation revealed that the M3 had several technical faults.
-Mentioned in the British complaints were the 37mm gun's limited range and poor internal layout.
+Mentioned in the British complaints were the 37 mm gun's limited range and poor internal layout.
 The two-man turret crew was a significant weakness, and some British units tried to fight with three-man turret crews.
 Crews liked the vehicle's high speed and mechanical reliability.

 From the summer of 1942, when enough U.S. medium tanks had been received, the British usually kept Stuarts out of tank-to-tank combat.
 M3s, M3A3s, and M5s continued in British service until the end of the war, but British armor units had a smaller proportion of these light tanks than US units.
 The National Revolutionary Army also received the M3A3s tanks and some were later used in the fight against the Communist forces.

 The other major Lend-Lease recipient of the M3, the Soviet Union, was even more dissatisfied with the tank, considering it undergunned, underarmored, likely to catch fire, and too sensitive to fuel quality.
 The narrow tracks were highly unsuited to operation in winter conditions, as they resulted in high ground pressures that sank the tank.
 However, the Stuart was superior to early-war Soviet light tanks such as the T-60, which were often underpowered and possessed even lighter armament than the Stuart.
 In 1943, the Red Army tried out the M5 and decided that the upgraded design wasn't much better than the M3.
 Being less desperate than in 1941, the Soviets turned down an American offer to supply the M5.
 M3s continued to see limited usage in the Red Army at least until 1944.